SumoLogic/sumologic-kubernetes-tools/src/rust/sumologic-mock/README.md

-# Receiver-mock
+# Sumo Logic Mock

-receiver-mock is an small containerized application written in rust which can be used for local testing of the [`kubernetes sumologic collection`](https://github.com/SumoLogic/sumologic-kubernetes-collection)
+Sumo Logic Mock is an small containerized application written in rust which can be used for local testing of the [`kubernetes sumologic collection`](https://github.com/SumoLogic/sumologic-kubernetes-collection)

 ## Running